Practice Area

 The Use Test is less strict for elders who need care that can’t be provided in their residence.
 Special Rules in §121(d)(7) give a safe harbor to people who become incapable of self-care.
 If they own the property used as the principal residence during the 5-year period for periods aggregating at least 1 year, they are treated as using such property as their principal residence during any time during such 5-year period in which the taxpayer owns the property and resides in a licensed facility, such as a nursing home.

 There are Safe Harbors, providing partial exclusion of gain, such as change in place of employment, health, or unforeseen circumstances.
 Pub 523 has worksheets and explanations.
-The IRS has also published a discussion of the rules.
-I will review your special circumstances, and advise you on all the options for protecting your rights to the principal residence exclusion.
+Call to schedule an Educational Meeting if you would like to review your special circumstances, and get advice on all the options for protecting your rights to the principal residence exclusion.